Farshad-Hasanpour/alibaba-interview/README.md

 ```

 ## Demo
-A demo is available in [https://alibaba.codewanted.net/](https://alibaba.codewanted.net/)
+A demo is available in [https://whereintheworld.ir/](https://whereintheworld.ir/)

 ## Environment
 Application was tested by Node `16.18.0` and had not any error.

-## Bonus Tasks
-All Bonus tasks except the one that requires a Dockerfile are done.

 ## Styling
 Styles are solely created by SCSS and CSS.
 No UI library is used.

 ## Contact
-Farshad Hasanpour\
+Farshad Hasanpour
 [farshad.hasanpour96@gmail.com](mailto:farshad.hasanpour96@gmail.com)